 I've been told once my writing allows people to feel as if they are right there in the scene.
 I've also had a reader ask me why my work sometimes reads commercial and other times literary.
 Not all readers have the patience to divert their attention from the plot to a string of words that makes them pause for a moment to savor.
 I'm ok with that.
 In fact, reading Rachel's work makes me think I may be on the right path for my next novel featuring her as one of the characters.

 Sources: Carson, Rachel.
 The Sea: Wind, Sun, and Moon.
 June 16, 1951.
 The New Yorker

 Brooks, Paul.
 1989.
 Rachel Carson: The Writer at Work.

 I can relate to some of her disappointment at sales.
 I've spent my own money on research for the Durant Family Saga and The Truth of Who You Are.
-It was all worth it - staying curious is another blog post to watch for - however, there does come a time when, as a creative you have to consider how much of your time and money to put into something and realize a pay out.
+It was all worth it - staying curious is another blog post to watch for - however, as a creative you have to consider how much of your time and money to put into something and realize a pay out.
 In Rachel's case, she was supporting a family.
 Same goes for me.
 At times I feel as if what I'm doing may be more frivolous than art.
 I know I have fans that enjoy my work, but like Rachel, I've had to deal with a lot of rejection.
-And not much monetary compensation for my time and effort.
+And not much monetary compensation.